 We all want to give gifts that mean something.
-I know this time of year it can get amazingly frustrating when the time is short, money is shorter, and the lines could not get any longer.
 I’m here to suggest a better gift than yet another gift card.
 Make your giftee a photo book!

 “Well, that’s great Hodgepodge Girl…who. has. the. time.
 And…it sounds expensive and hard.”